TheUpshot/senate_precinct_results/README.md

 Senate Precinct Results
 =======================

-This repository contains a snapshot of precinct-level results from 2014 general election in selected states with Senate races:
+This repository contains a snapshot of precinct-level results from 2014 general election in the following states with Senate races:

 * Alaska
 * Arkansas